SecOpsGrogu1/personal-website/README.md

 ## Technologies Used

-- HTML5
+- HTML5/CSS3
-- CSS3 (with modern animations)
-- JavaScript (vanilla)
+- JavaScript (ES6+)
+- Formspree for contact form
-- Font Awesome for icons
+- GitHub Pages for hosting
-- Google Fonts (Poppins)
+- Custom animations and effects

 ## Local Development

-To run this website locally:

 1. Clone the repository
 2. Open `index.html` in your browser
-3. No build process required!
+3. Make changes and test locally
+4. Push changes to deploy

 ## License

-MIT License - feel free to use this template for your own personal website!
+MIT License - See LICENSE file for details